COVID-19 Prevention For Travelers

 With the detection of novel Coronavirus, the whole population, across the world, is at a major health risk.
 The virus has infected millions of people worldwide and the infection rate is still increasing.
 Being a new viral strain, the scientists are not well-aware of the infectious characteristics of this virus.
 Therefore, no potential vaccine and cure have been discovered yet.
 The only way to escape the infection is to observe precautionary measures.

 The two most recommended preventive measures are social distancing and maintaining personal hygiene.
+Scientists and public health experts urge people to stay at home and go outside only if it is VERY necessary.
 If in any case, one needs to travel, there are some SOPs to follow.
 These SOPs can help the traveler to prevent the infection and ensure protection against the virus.

 Some of the most important preventive measures for travelers include;